kovasap/mod_rng_free/README.md

 Since hit change is always 100% or 0%, these stats now effect the damage done by weapons.
-A new damage multiplier is calculated like (atk - def - 50) / 100 + 1 and
+A new damage multiplier is calculated like (atk - def - 80) / 100 + 1 and
 applied at the end of the damage calculation.

+This effectively makes an 80% hit chance the "break even" point where damage is unchanged.
+Any chance below this and damage will be reduced, any above it and damage will be increased.

 ### Ranged attacks